 update-ssh-keystool is not provided on FCOS. sshd uses a helper program to read key files directly out of

-When writing FCC files, note the following changes:
+When writing Butane configs, note the following changes:

 coreos-metadatais now Afterburn.
 The prefix of the metadata variable names has changed from

 AFTERBURN_, and the following platform names have changed:

 By default, FCOS does not allow password logins via SSH.
 We recommend configuring SSH keys instead.
 If needed, you can enable SSH password authentication.

 usermodis not yet fully-functional on FCOS, there is a

 /etc/groupfile.
 This is a stop-gap measure to facilitate a smooth transition to FCOS.
 The team is working on a more functional

 dockergroup will no longer be included by default.
 See the docker group issue.